cnharikrishnan/CompiledBindings-XamarinForms/README.md

 <img src="Screenshots/BuildSuccess2.png" Width="650" />

-I hope now you have understood what is Bindable Layout and how to use it in Xamarin.Forms.
+I hope now you have understood what is Compiled Bindings and how to use it in Xamarin.Forms.

 Thanks for reading.
 Please share your comments and feedback.
 Happy Coding…!